Cloud-Code-Academy/salesforce-stripe-payment-processing-dumb-team-name/README.md

       sfdx force:source:deploy -p force-app

 ### 3. 🤓 Configuration
-   ## Named Credential/ External Credential Permissions
-   Configure with your Stripe API key / secret by replacing "INSERT BEARER + YOUR KEY HERE" with your own (do not commit this to source control).
+   1. Named Credential/ External Credential Permissions Configure with your Stripe API key / secret by replacing "INSERT BEARER + YOUR KEY HERE" with your own (do not commit this to source control).

+   2. Stripe Webhook Setting (custom metadata)
+   Add a new Stripe Webhook Setting with the webhook secret from Stripe

 ## 🐎 Usage